abraia/abraia-multiple/README.md

 ## 🍓 Real-Time Edge Object Counter on Raspberry Pi with Hailo NPU

 Deploy high-performance real-time object detection and counting on a Raspberry Pi equipped with a Hailo AI expansion board (such as Hailo-8 or Hailo-8L).
-This pipeline combines hardware-accelerated model inference (`abraia.hailo`), multi-object tracking (`abraia.inference.Tracker`), line crossing counters (`LineCounter`), and region timers (`RegionTimer`), integrated with the asynchronous video processing pipeline (`VideoInput` & `VideoDisplay`).
+This pipeline combines hardware-accelerated model inference (`abraia.inference.hailo`), multi-object tracking (`abraia.inference.Tracker`), line crossing counters (`LineCounter`), and region timers (`RegionTimer`), integrated with the asynchronous video processing pipeline (`VideoInput` & `VideoDisplay`).

 ### Implementation Guide